Judaism in Ephesus

 At 1st century AD, Jews had spread from their homeland to the Mediterranean and some other places.
 The oldest Jewish community in Europe is the one in Rome.
 They were practicing very different religion than their neighbors and as a result of this, Jews were mostly close-knit to protect their faiths and themselves.
 In Rome, Augustus and Julius Cesar supported Jews to help them to worship as they like and Julius Cesar allowed them to settle anywhere in the Roman Empire.
 Although they were generally treated with respect, trouble did occur and during the reign of Claudius, Jews had been exiled from Rome two times but than they were allowed to return and continue their independent existence.
-Each Jewish community worshipped at its own synagogue but the center of their worship is in Jerusalem.
+Each Jewish community worshiped at its own synagogue but the center of their worship is in Jerusalem.

 It is known that there have been a substantial Jewish community in Asia Minor since at least the 5th century BC and when St Paul visited Ephesus around 53 AD there was a Jewish community at Ephesus for over three hundred years, but the exact date of the establishment of Jewish community in Ephesus is not known.